skip navigation

 Long-term development encourages players to enjoy the game and improve performances.
 This program for young athletes is designed to promote lifelong enjoyment of athletic activity, provide a structured player development pathway, describe best practices for elite players and create long-term excellence.

-The 10-year rule.
 Scientific research has determined that it takes at least 10 years and 10,000 hours of training for athletes in any sport to reach elite performance.
 Research has also shown that baseball players reach their peak as an athlete at 27 years of age.

 The key components impacting LTAD for Baseball in Canada can be broadly categorized under: player development, coaching, leadership and organization, competition and facilities.